 Where an application also involves the applicant extending or upgrading the wastewater network by connection of a property to the wastewater network by a low pressure sewer system, an application for a connection of those works to the live network including the provision of an approved discharge manhole plus the proposed low pressure sewer system extension will be required.
-The applicant will be required to pay the quoted costs (subject to the provisions of RCC policies POL-3055 (Provision of

-Wastewater House Connection), POL-3058 (Wastewater Main Extensions for Commercial Properties and Multi-Unit Dwellings at Point Lookout) or POL-3059 (Wastewater Main Extensions Request from Resident), for the connection upon lodgement of the application form.
+The applicant will be required to pay the quoted costs (subject to the provisions of RCC policies POL-3055 (Provision of Wastewater House Connection), POL-3058 (Wastewater Main Extensions for Commercial Properties and Multi-Unit Dwellings at Point Lookout), for the connection upon lodgement of the application form.